systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/01-interface-overview.md

 #### Left Panel: Code Editor

-This is where you write TokenScript code.
+This is where you write TokenScript DSL code.
 It features:
 - **Syntax highlighting** - Colors help you see different parts of your code
 - **Autocomplete** - Suggestions appear as you type
 - **Line numbers** - Help you navigate longer files